-The Road Warrior film (also known as Mad Max 2: The Road Warrior) is the 1981 Australian sequel to the 1979 classic Mad Max.
-The Road Warrior film is a post-apocalyptic action movie written and directed by George Miller.
+The Road Warrior (also known as Mad Max 2: The Road Warrior) is the 1981 Australian sequel to the 1979 classic Mad Max.
+The Road Warrior is a post-apocalyptic action movie written and directed by George Miller.
 Mel Gibson reprises his role as Max Rockatansky.
-The Road Warrior film was well received by critics and considered one of the best movies of 1981.
+The Road Warrior was well received by critics and considered one of the best movies of 1981.
 The movie was a worldwide box-office success and launched Mel Gibson into stardom.
 The Road Warrior film is 95 minutes long.

-Mad Max Rockatansky (Mel Gibson) who is now a shell of man, broken and battered, and traumatized by the death of his wife and son, wanders the wastelands in a scarred, black supercharged V-8 pursuit special police car, scavenging for food and gasoline.
+Mad Max Rockatansky (Mel Gibson), who is now a shell of man, broken and battered, and traumatized by the death of his wife and son.
+He wanders the wastelands in a beat up, black turbocharged V-8 pursuit special police car, scavenging for food and gasoline.
 He has only his pet dog and his sawed off shotgun from his MFP police days to help him survive.

-After he drives off a gang of bandits led by the unstable Wez (Vernon Wells), he runs into a strange man called the Gyro Captain (Bruce Spence), who has a self-built flying helicopter type vehicle.
+After Max drives off a gang of bandits led by the unstable Wez (Vernon Wells), he runs into a strange man called the Gyro Captain (Bruce Spence), who has a self-built flying helicopter type vehicle.
 The Gyro Captain, much like Max is also a wanderer and in the same predicament teams up with Max and they both arrive at the gas refinery community.

 Max makes a deal with the remaining survivor who is about to die and brings him back into the compound in exchange for some fuel.
 The setters led by Pappagallo (Michael Preston) refuse the deal with Max and accuse him of being scum much like the bandits are.
 They also keep his pursuit car from him.

-The loner Max departs in his police pursuit special car only to be ambushed by Wez and his gang members.
+The loner Max departs in his old police car only to be ambushed by Wez and his gang members.
 Max is seriously injured, his car is wrecked, and his pet dog is killed.
 Max is left for dead, rescued, and brought back to the refinery compound by the Gyro Captain.
 Upon Max’s return to the compound he offers his help to the settlers to escape to freedom, with the fuel tanker attached to the truck he will drive, and rid themselves of The Humungus bandits.

 The Road Warrior film: The Review

 Wez defies his orders from time to time.
-He isn’t very loyal and it would have been cool if they added a scene with him fighting Humungus.
-The scene where Wez disobeys The Humungus just shows him arguing and then getting put in a strangle hold by him.
-Wez was a big guy too and I think he could have put up a decent fight.
-There is something funny about Wez and his bikers that is implied and not mentioned in dialogue in the Road Warrior film.
+He isn’t very loyal and it would have been cool if they added a scene with him fighting Lord Humungus.
+The scene where Wez disobeys The Humungus just shows them arguing and then getting put in a stranglehold by Lord Humungus.

-It will come to your attention that Wez and his bikers are gay.
+It might come to your attention that Wez and his bikers are gay.
 Wez carries around a little blonde buddy of him that later gets killed by The Feral Kid (Emil Minty).
 Wez was the best villain of the movie series.
-Bruce Spence as the Gyro Captain provides the film some quirky humor.
+Bruce Spence as the Gyro Captain provides the Road Warrior film some quirky humor.
 I thought it was kind of gross that he ends up with one of the settler’s daughters in the movie.

 The girl looked underage and The Gyro Captain with his rotten teeth and being much older just made that scene un-realistic albeit a bit funny.
 For a child actor I thought Emil Minty did a good job as the grunting and growling Feral Kid that doesn’t speak.
 Not knowing the kid’s background story since it’s never said in the dialogue.
 You can pretty much tell that the Feral Kid suffered some early trauma and that’s why he doesn’t speak.